 The Elephant That’s Already in the Room

 Here’s a fun drinking game: take a shot every time an AI company CEO predicts AGI is “just around the corner.”
 You’d be hammered by lunch.
-Sam Altman says OpenAI “knows how to build AGI” and expects it during Trump’s second term.
-Dario Amodei of Anthropic pegs it at 2026 or 2027.
-Demis Hassabis of DeepMind hedges with “five to ten years.”
+In March 2026, Nvidia’s Jensen Huang went further than anyone, telling Lex Fridman flatly: “I think we’ve achieved AGI.”
+Sam Altman’s OpenAI just closed a $122 billion funding round at an $852 billion valuation.
+Dario Amodei’s Anthropic, valued at $380 billion, reports $19 billion in annualized revenue.
 They’re either all delusional—or we’re standing at the edge of the most significant technological inflection point since fire.

 I’m betting on the latter.
 Not because these executives are prophets (they have obvious incentives to hype their products), but because the underlying trajectory is undeniable.
 We’ve gone from “AI can’t play chess” to “AI crushes every chess grandmaster” to “AI passes the bar exam, the medical boards, and graduate-level physics problems” in about thirty years.
 The last jump—from undergraduate reasoning to PhD-level performance—took approximately eighteen months.
+Anthropic now says Claude writes up to 90% of the code in its own internal development projects.
 If you don’t find that terrifying and exhilarating in equal measure, you haven’t been paying attention.

 What AGI Actually Means (And Why Nobody Agrees)

 Let’s get the semantics out of the way because this is where conversations derail.
 AGI—Artificial General Intelligence—is not the narrow AI that recommends your Netflix shows or autocompletes your emails.
-Those are savants: brilliant at one thing, useless at everything else.
+Those are “narrow AI” systems: savants that are brilliant at one thing but useless at everything else.
+Your Spotify algorithm can predict what song you’ll like with eerie accuracy, but it can’t write a poem about that song or explain why music moves you to tears.

 AGI means a system that can reason, learn, and act across any domain with the flexibility we associate with human cognition.
 It’s the difference between a calculator and a mathematician.
 The calculator crunches numbers you give it; the mathematician invents new kinds of numbers and proves theorems nobody has ever conceived.

 The problem?
 There’s no universally agreed-upon test for “general” intelligence.
-Alan Turing proposed the famous Turing Test in 1950—fool a human into thinking they’re chatting with another human—but modern LLMs can pass that while still failing spectacularly at basic reasoning tasks that a five-year-old handles effortlessly.
-(Ask ChatGPT how many times the letter ‘r’ appears in “strawberry” and prepare for disappointment.)
+Alan Turing proposed the famous Turing Test in 1950—fool a human into thinking they’re chatting with another human—but modern LLMs can pass that while still failing at tasks that require common-sense physical reasoning a five-year-old handles effortlessly.
+As Fortune noted in March 2026, the term AGI “remains stubbornly amorphous” even as companies collectively valued at over a trillion dollars race toward it.
+Some computer scientists refuse to use the term at all because they say it is “perpetually undefined and unmeasurable.”

 The Unscarcity framework doesn’t obsess over precise definitions.
 What matters is the functional threshold: the point at which AI systems can perform economically meaningful work across enough domains that wage labor stops being the binding constraint on production.
 Call that AGI, call that “transformative AI,” call it “the thing that ate my job”—the label matters less than the outcome.